balena-io/docs/pages/learn/develop/multicontainer.md

 This guide will cover the considerations you need to take into account when running multiple containers, including `docker-compose.yml` configuration and some important {{ $names.company.lower }} specific settings.

-__Note:__ Multicontainer functionality requires {{ $names.os.lower }} v2.12.0 or higher, and it is only available to microservices and starter [fleet types][app-types].
-If you are creating a fleet and do not see microservices or starter as available fleet types, a multicontainer compatible OS version has not yet been released for the selected device type.

 ## docker-compose.yml file

 The multicontainer functionality provided by {{ $names.company.lower }} is built around the **[Docker Compose][docker-compose]** file format.
 The {{ $names.company.lower }} device supervisor implements a subset of the [Compose v2.1 feature set][compose-features].
 You can find a full list of supported and known unsupported features in our [device supervisor reference docs][compose-support].